 Queensland’s Rental Reforms: What You Need to Know

-The Housing Legislation Amendment Bill 2021 has recently been passed in the Queensland parliament and the REIQ welcomes the improvement from the initial reforms proposed by the government.
+The Housing Legislation Amendment Bill 2021 was last year passed by the Queensland Parliament and the REIQ welcomes the improvement from the initial reforms proposed by the government.

 Although an improvement on the reforms that were initially proposed, REIQ CEO Antonia Mercorella says the Bill swings the pendulum distinctly in favour of tenants and reduces property owners’ contractual rights.